Film distribution: Shrinking of the theatrical window

 Between 1967 and 1974, the average theatrical window in the United States between a film's theatrical release and its showing on TV was just over five years.
 By 1979, with the advent of pay television, films were normally made available to pay television in the United States one or two years after theatrical release.
 With the advent of home video, the Cinema United in the United States passed a resolution in 1980 objecting to the proposed release of video cassettes at the same time as a film was released in theaters on the basis that their release would negatively impact theatrical revenues.
 The window between theatrical release and free-to-air television in the United States at the time was normally three years.
 By 1983 in the United States, the theatrical window before a film would be made available to other media, (at the time, firstly cable or pay TV) was around a year.
 In France, with the rise of home video, a law was created to give a theatrical window of one year before a film was made available to home video with it then being available to pay television then free-to-air television two or three years later.
 By 1985 in the United States, the theatrical window before a film was released on home video was normally four to six months, depending on the performance of the film at the box office.
 Films in the US were then available for pay-per-view four months later and, approximately two years after its theatrical release date, available for free-to-air television.
 The reduction in the theatrical window impacted subrun theaters that showed films after they had been screened by first-run theaters.
-By 2019, the theatrical window had been reduced to an average of three months in the United States.
-Major film studios reportedly pushed to shrink the theatrical window in an attempt to make up for the substantial losses in the DVD market suffered since the 2004 sales peak.
-These attempts have encountered the firm opposition of theater owners, whose profits depend solely upon attendance and therefore benefit from keeping a movie available on their screens.
+For many years in the United Kingdom, the theatrical window before a film costing more than £1.25 million could be shown on television was three years.
+In 1988, the window was removed for films costing less than £4 million, which covered the vast majority of British productions.
+The window for those costing more was reduced to two years.